Meet Gemini:The Heterogeneous Memory Manager of Colossal-AI

-At present, Gemini supports compatibility with ZeRO parallel mode, and it is really simple to use Gemini.
-Set attribute of zero model_config, i.e., tensor_placement_policy='auto'.
+At present, Gemini supports compatibility with ZeRO parallel mode, and it is really simple to use Gemini: Inject the feathures of

 Note that Gemini and parallel strategies such as tensor parallelism, data parallelism, pipeline parallelism and zero should be decoupled.
-However, Colossal-AI request the user use Gemini with ZeRO.
+However, Colossal-AI requires users to use Gemini with ZeRO.
 Although they are not necessarily coupled, we will improve it in the near future.

 OP(OPerator)：operation of a neural network layer, such as linear, LayerNorm, etc. The operator can be a forward propagation calculation or a back-propagation calculation.